tiennm99/tiennm99/README.md

 ## About me

+> Just a developer wants to be magician

-A passionate developer who believes in the magic of code.
-I transform complex problems into elegant solutions, turning ideas into reality through the art of programming.
+I am a passionate developer who believes in the magic of code.
+I enjoy turning complex problems into elegant solutions and bringing ideas to life through the art of programming.

-My nickname `miti99` is a creative fusion of my Vietnamese name "Nguyễn Minh Tiến" and my birth year 1999.
+My main nickname `miti99`[^1] is a creative fusion of my Vietnamese name "Nguyễn Minh Tiến" and my birth year 1999.
 It represents both my identity and my journey in the tech world.

 ## Links